ntechdevelopers/ntech.readmedoc/docs/source/testing/test_scenarios_for_website_testing.rst

 2. Verify the button colour same as per design.
 3. Verify icon added on the button if added in the design. for example Upload or download icon with the button.
 4. Verify icon added on the button must be aligned with button and button text or not.
-5. Verify width and height for the button.6.Verify border radius is applied on the button or not.
+5. Verify width and height for the button.
+6. Verify border radius is applied on the button or not.
 7. Verify that the width and height of the buttons used on the website are the same or not as per design.
 8. Verify button text related to the functionality of the tool on the web page.
 9. Verify button is enabled/clickable or not by clicking on the button.